gtkfi/ArcSDM/README.md

-# ArcSDM tools by arto-dev
+# Modified ArcSDM tools on arto-dev
 Spatial Data Modeler 5 for ArcGis pro<Br>

 ## Changed tools and other files <br>